YinHK-gameDev/unity-learn/assets/AssetBundles/README.md

 1. Select the Asset you want to assign to a bundle from your Project View.
 2. Examine the object in the **Inspector**.
-3. At the bottom of the Inspector, there is a section to assign AssetBundles and Variants.
-Use the left-hand drop down to assign the AssetBundle, and the right-hand drop down to assign the variant.
+3. At the bottom of the Inspector, there is a section to **assign AssetBundles and Variants**.
+Use the **left-hand drop down to assign the AssetBundle**, and the **right-hand drop down to assign the variant**.
 4. Click **None** on the left-hand drop to reveal the currently registered AssetBundle names.
 5. Click **New** to create a new AssetBundle
 6. Type in the desired AssetBundle name. **Note:** AssetBundle names support a type of folder structure depending on what you type.
 To add sub-folders, separate folder names by a `/`.
 For example, use the AssetBundle name `environment/forest` to create a bundle named `forest` under an `environment` sub-folder